workflowy

 Originally, I thought it was expensive, but compared to competitors, especially Evernote’s pricing…

-It looks like a writing app, but it’s a to-do app.
+It looks like a writing app, but it’s actually a to-do app.
 It’s good to see them maximizing their creativity(?), I suppose…

-I thought it might be possible to use it like a writing app since it’s an outliner, but unfortunately, it lacks some statistics features I consider crucial in writing apps.
+I thought it might be possible to use it like a writing app since it’s an outliner, but unfortunately, it lacks some of the statistics features that I consider crucial in writing apps.
 Despite its appearance, it’s still primarily a to-do app, so there are some limitations when using it as a writing app.
 Still, as a to-do app, it’s excellent.
-It has its personality compared to other writing apps, and its outliner-like structure makes it easy to grasp at a glance, which I think makes it quite a good app.
+It has its own personality compared to other writing apps, and its outliner-like structure makes it easy to grasp at a glance, which I think makes it quite a good app.
+Since its appearance is so simple, the fast speed is an added bonus.
+Workflowy is undoubtedly commendable for continually developing features beyond the inherent limitations of the app.
+I look forward to seeing how much the app’s character will be maintained while continually expanding its features in the future.

 Workflowy Conclusion